mrspaceman/my-blog-pages/_drafts/2025-04-30-Designing a system-p-10.md

+---
+layout: post
+title: Designing a system - part 02
+date: 2025-04-30
+author: Andy Aspell-Clark
+tags:
+- computers
+- software design
+---

-# Designing a system - part 10
+# Designing a system - part 02

 This is part 10 of my ***Designing a system*** series of posts.